C-Coretex/Little-NeuralNetwork-Library/README.md

 * [Notes](#notes)
 ---

+## Optimizations that has been done
+- `Structs` are more preferable than `classes` and `bjects`

+- All the variables are introduced in the body of the class, so `garbage collector` will execute less often

+- A `reference` is used for passing structs in the arguments, therefore the program does not copy the struct every time the function is called.

+- `For` loop is more preferable than `foreach` loop

+- Sometimes `serial code` is more preferable than functions
+---

 ## Setting up the library
 **If you are using `.Net Framework` you must uncheck `Prefer 32-bit` in project preferences.
 [Uncheck #1](https://www.neovolve.com/2015/07/31/disable-prefer-32-bit/) or [Uncheck #2](https://www.codeofclimber.ru/2015/make-sure-prefer-32-bit-option-is-turned-off-for-net-4-5-executables/)**